 The aim of the new curriculum is to build an understanding of how computers work and how they can be used in pupils’ lives – both in their future employment and in enabling them to be good 21st Century global citizens (Extracted from CAS 2014).

-Students are taught in mixed ability groups with two forty minute lessons per week.
+Pupils are taught in mixed ability groups with one hour lesson per week.
 They follow a curriculum which takes into account both ICT and Computing elements.
-They do some programming, using Scratch, Micro:Bits, Python.
-Students also learn about how a computer works and the components that are necessary.
-The scheme of learning also covers creative areas such as animation and graphic creation, as well as standard software including PowerPoint and Excel.
-Students also have the opportunity to programme a ‘Raspberry Pi’ and create a website to show case their work.
+They do some programming, using Micro:Bits, Lego WeDo 2.0, Lego Mindstorm and Python.
+Pupils also learn about how a computer works and the components that are necessary.
+The scheme of learning also covers creative areas such as animation and graphic creation, as well as Google Suite Software including Sheets, Docs and Slides.
+All work is showcased via an ePortfolio.
+Pupils also have the opportunity to programme a ‘Raspberry Pi’ during independent times.

-Upper School students all study either Level 1 or Level 2 TLM IT User Skills in Open Systems and Enterprise.
+Upper School pupils all study either Level 1 or Level 2 TLM IT User Skills in Open Systems and Enterprise.

-Students are give the opportunity, as a class, to choose which units they would like to study at the start of the academic year.
-The course is 100% coursework, with students opting to complete an exam, if they are able and wanting to do so.
+Pupils are give the opportunity, as a class, to choose which units they would like to study at the start of the academic year.
+The course is 100% coursework, with pupils opting to complete an exam at the end of Year 11, if they are able and wanting to do so.